pdagrawal/crypto_board/readme.md

 # CRYPTOBOARD
 ![Devise Logo](https://github.com/p98a/crypto_board/blob/master/CryptoBoard_image.jpeg)

-Devise is a flexible authentication solution for Rails based on Warden.
-It:

-* Is Rack based;
+CryptoBoard, is an application which provides users a way to collaborate securely without being concerned about their data integrity and privacy being compromised.
+Features:
-* Is a complete MVC solution based on Rails engines;
+* It is a Docker and Python based web application.
-* Allows you to have multiple models signed in at the same time;
-* Is based on a modularity concept: use only what you really need.
+* It provides users the ability to grant access to boards which they are authorized to and maintains the others boards encrypted.
+* The Data in the boards is encrypted before it is being saved into the database and the plain text is displayed only to the owner and the users who have access to it.

+## Steps to start running CryptoBoard
+Please follow below steps to start the implementation of CryptoBoard Application.

-Install Python 3.0 or higher, Django, Docker in your local system.
+*Install Python 3.0 or higher, Django, Docker in your local system.
-Clone the code from the github link into local (----) Open Docker and execute "make build" and the execute "make compose start" to start the application.
+*Clone the code from the github link into local (----) *Open Docker and execute "make build" and the execute "make compose start" to start the application.
-Now go to the url http://localhost:8000/ for accessing the website.
+*Now go to the url http://localhost:8000/ for accessing the Home page of the application.